Vyral/shawn-lepp-recruiting/_posts/2019-08-16-staying-balanced-between-current-clients-and-prospects.md

 {% include youtube.html %}

-<center>If you want to stay balanced in your business, you need to make time for both your current clients and your prospects.</center>
+<center><em>If you want to stay balanced in your business, you need to make time for both your current clients and your prospects.</em></center>

+&nbsp;

 How do you keep the balance between current clients and prospects during these beautiful summer months?
 To answer that question, I’ll tell you what our team does.